-SB 1674 would have given Arizona’s 22 federally recognized tribes mobile sports betting licenses.
+SB 1674 would have given the state's 22 federally recognized tribes Arizona betting apps licenses.
 Gonzales says it shows the state cares more about sports team owners than those who have called Arizona home the longest.

 “On (sports betting and DFS play), they’re still paying for exclusivity, and they don’t have exclusivity anymore,” Gonzales said of the state’s Indian tribes.

 Beetso said tribes in the state will likely feel scorned by the sports betting bills that have made their way through the legislature.